KathaSudharshan/mule-compression-app/README.md

 # mule-compression-app
-Mule Compression and Decompression Module Proof of concept
+Mule Compression and Decompression Module Proof of concept along with Streaming capabilities